 Confidence – “The foundation of all great success and achievement”

 Working as a chef you need confidence in your own abilities.
-Knowing that you can create something appetising from scratch or handle anything that is thrown at you is a huge part of the job.
+Knowing that you can create something appetizing from scratch or handle anything that is thrown at you is a huge part of the job.
 Creating a new menu that appeals to regular and new customers always presents challenges.
-A booking you’ve had all week shows up and lets you know, just as they’re placing their order, that they are gluten free and can’t eat anything on the menu.
-You need the confidence, skill and flexibility to be creative, think on your feet and deal with what’s in front of you.
+A booking you’ve had all week shows up and lets you know, just as they’re placing their order, that they are gluten-free and can’t eat anything on the menu.
+You need the confidence, skill, and flexibility to be creative, think on your feet, and deal with what’s in front of you.

 Put all the elements together to get a great result